danieloran/danieloran.github.io/_posts/2025-02-11-ai-finds-its-voice.md

 **So far, though, creating collaborative, real-time experiences** hasn’t been the primary focus of recent innovation in AI.
 Instead, many current uses of AI involve handing off tasks like drafting an email or writing computer code.

-This might be called the delegation model of AI: it works *for* us, like an eager-to-please subordinate.
+This might be called the delegation model of AI: it works *for* us, like an eager-to-please employee.
 You give instructions, then you can walk away — like the “batch mode” of old mainframe computers, which processed stacks of punch cards while you went for coffee.

 But some of the best-known early speculation about the future of computing — from Vannevar Bush’s “[As We May Think](https://en.wikipedia.org/wiki/As_We_May_Think)” in 1945 to Douglas Engelbart’s “[Augmenting Human Intellect](https://www.taylorfrancis.com/chapters/oa-edit/10.4324/9781003230762-3/augmenting-human-intellect-douglas-engelbart)” in 1962 — focused instead on collaboration: imagining how smart machines might work *with* us to enhance our abilities.